-An adventigement / southeast notice is multiplied on the aTendans An advertisement / contract notice is published on the eTenders website (and where appropriate in the OJEU) inviting interested parties to submit evidence of their suitability (in a suitability questionnaire).
+An advertisement / contract notice is published on the eTenders website (and where appropriate in the OJEU) inviting interested parties to submit evidence of their suitability (in a suitability questionnaire).
 The submitted evidence is then evaluated to determine which applicants meet the minimum standard; those that do, as a general rule, are then qualitatively assessed for a place on a short list; and those on the short list may subsequently be invited to tender.